Claimant FAQ's | Employer FAQ's

 At the end of your benefit year, you may be eligible to establish a new benefit year.
 If you have been employed during the current benefit year and earned at least 10 times the weekly benefit amount for which you would be eligible during the new benefit year.
 An employee at your local unemployment insurance office can provide you with further information on establishing a new benefit year.

-If you are receiving unemployment insurance benefits, you must be able to work and available for work.
+A. If you are receiving unemployment insurance benefits, you must be able to work and available for work.
 In addition, you must make an active search for work, register for work with the Division of Employment and Training when required to do so, accept suitable work as defined by law, file a weekly claim for benefits properly and on time (see the question, How often do I file claims and when must I file claims?, for more information), and report to the local unemployment insurance office when directed to do so.
 You must report all wages, including self-employment and odd jobs, pensions, annuities, holiday pay, vacation pay, severance pay, and bonuses and special payments.

-You must file a Weekly Pay Authorization or call "TeleBenefits" every week.
+A. You must file a Weekly Pay Authorization or call "TeleBenefits" every week.
 Be sure to keep your records for unemployment insurance eligibility requirements on a weekly basis since the Weekly Pay Authorization or "TeleBenefits" will require you to answer specific questions about each compensable week that you claim benefits.
 A "compensable week" for unemployment benefits runs from Sunday through Saturday.
 It is your responsibility to return your Weekly Pay Authorization or to call "TeleBenefits" each week.
 Failure to return your Weekly Pay Authorization or to call "TeleBenefits" timely will cause a delay in benefits and may result in denial of benefits.
 If you have selected to claim benefits by using the Weekly Pay Authorization option and do not get a new Weekly Pay Authorization covering the weekly claim period (compensable week) in the mail within one week of the Sunday date you mailed your last Weekly Pay Authorization, it is your responsibility to report to or call your local unemployment insurance office on the next working day in order for your Weekly Pay Authorization to be received on time.
 Backdated claims may not be accepted.

 Here's an example: